-Prior to yearend, the Secretary must send all the Board members a calendar of meetings featuring the Agendas for the Board of Directors' meetings and other Committee meetings to be held during the following year.
+Prior to year end, the Secretary must send all the Board members a calendar of meetings featuring the Agendas for the Board of Directors' meetings and other Committee meetings to be held during the following year.
 From this point onward, Board members commence the procedures described in Article 29 of Board of Directors' Regulations.
-In addition, the Secretary sends the agenda with the items to the directors by e-mail.
+In addition, the Secretary sends the agenda with the items to be dealt with to the directors by e-mail.